sdxic/epic-netapp-pub/README.md

         1. Launch the 'vCenter' shortcut located on the desktop within the jumpbox.
         2. Username is - <administrator@vsphere.local>
         3. Password is - Use the password listed within the my labs secion.
-    * Epic Servers
+    * Servers
         1. Two servers have been created for you, epic-prd and epic-rpt
         2. Username is - sdx
         3. Password is - SDNlab01@

 ## Part 3: Lab 1 - Mount file systems and create documents

-In Lab 1 we will start the production Epic server, mount the RDMs, create a file system and create files in the new file systems.
+In Lab 1 we will start the production server, mount the RDMs, create a file system and create files in the new file systems.

 1. Open the vCenter desktop shortcut
     * Login with the username and password outlined in this guide under vCenter GUI